2023 New Zealand National League

-The 2023 New Zealand Men's National League is the third scheduled season of the National League since its restructuring in 2021; the 2021 National League was cancelled due to the COVID-19 pandemic in northern regions.
+The 2023 New Zealand Men's National League was the third season of the National League since its restructuring in 2021.
 32 clubs compete in the competition, with four qualifying from the Northern League, three qualifying from the Central League and two qualifying from the Southern League for the National Championship phase.

 Each team can field a maximum of four foreign players as well as one additional foreign player who has Oceania Football Confederation nationality.

 Over the course of the season, each team must also ensure players aged 20 or under account for 10% of available playing minutes.